© DAVID CARR-SMITH 2009 : all images and text are copyrighted - please accredit text quotes - image repro must be negotiated via [email protected]

 (pic 9-8-09 / to N)

-A complex of functional places: flower and veg plots, sitting places, two glasshouses and at the north end, flanking the cemetary fence, her work-space and an extraordinary 'thrown-together' hut (called "Baba Yaga's" hut by an observant child).
+A complex of functional places: flower and veg plots, sitting places, two glasshouses and at the north end, flanking the cemetery fence, her work-space and an extraordinary 'thrown-together' hut (pics 5~14) (called "Baba Yaga's" hut by an observant child).

 .